CEMeNT-PSAAP/MCDC/docs/source/user.rst

     import mcdc

-You may require more packages depending on the methods you are constructing but most of what you need will be in these two.
+You may require more packages depending on the methods you are constructing, but most of what you need will be in these two.
-Now we define the materials that are going into this problem
+Now, we define the materials for the problem:

 .. code-block:: python3